scsm-ua/kirtan-guide-en/songs/shrimach-chaitanyapadau-chara.md

     sa śrī-rūpaḥ kadā māṁ nija-pada-rajasā
     bhūṣitaṁ saṁvidhatte

-When on the order of Śrī Gaurāṅga, Śrī Rūpa vis- ited Śrī Puruṣottama Kṣetra after completing the circum- ambulation of Śrī Vraja Maṇḍal, He highly gratified Śrī Chaitanyadev and the sagacious devotee assembly head- ed by Śrī Svarūp Dāmodar and Śrī Rāmānanda Rāya by his ambrosial poetry on the Pastimes of the Divine Cou- ple of Vraja.
+When on the order of Śrī Gaurāṅga, Śrī Rūpa visited Śrī Puruṣottama Kṣetra after completing the circumambulation of Śrī Vraja Maṇḍal, He highly gratified Śrī Chaitanyadev and the sagacious devotee assembly headed by Śrī Svarūp Dāmodar and Śrī Rāmānanda Rāya by his ambrosial poetry on the Pastimes of the Divine Couple of Vraja.
 When will that Śrīmad Rūpa Prabhu grace me with the dust of his lotus feet?

 #### 8